brynsroberts/Automate-Data-Reduction/README.md

 ### Prerequisites

-This script requires python 3.
+* This script requires python 3.
 Its dependencies may be installed by installing all dependencies from requirements.txt

 ```
 pip install -r requirements.txt
 ```

-Download ChromeDriver
+* Download ChromeDriver for your version of Chrome

 ```
 https://chromedriver.chromium.org/downloads
 ```

-Open msflo.py in a text editor and paste the full directory of chromedriver.exe into CHROME_DRIVER_DIRECTORY
+* Open msflo.py in a text editor and paste the full directory of chromedriver.exe into CHROME_DRIVER_DIRECTORY

 ```
 CHROME_DRIVER_DIRECTORY = "C:\\Users\\Bryan\\Desktop\\chromedriver.exe"
 ```

-Also in msflo.py, paste the full directory of local Downloads folder in DOWNLOADS_DIRECTORY
+* Also in msflo.py, paste the full directory of local Downloads folder in DOWNLOADS_DIRECTORY

 ```
 DOWNLOADS_DIRECTORY = "C:\\Users\\Bryan\\Downloads"
 ```

-Sample names must be generated from
+* Sample names must be generated from

 ```
 http://carrot.metabolomics.us/lcms
 ```

-Sample names must match the following format
+* Sample names must match the following format

 ```
 Sample name and injection number _ MiniX ID _ Analysis Type _ Sample ID - Sample Number